E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 #### Freshwater forcing

 Since Omega is a non-Boussinesq ocean, surface sources of water will be mass fluxes instead of being converted into thickness fluxes.
-Similar to MPAS-Oceran, Omega will include an ability to spread certain fluxes (e.g., river runoff) over a depth specified in the YAML configuration file.
+Similar to MPAS-Ocean, Omega will include an ability to spread certain fluxes (e.g., river runoff) over a depth specified in the YAML configuration file.

 ### Horizontal Tracer Diffusion